For a Vibrant Community

-Vibrant, trauma-informed, communities woven together by wellness, substance abuse prevention, and equity.
+Vibrant, trauma-informed, communities woven together by mental health promotion, equity, suicide prevention, substance abuse prevention, and problem gambling prevention.

 To reach Jefferson County’s full potential through progressive partnerships among community members and professionals.